dev-yatin/react-storybook-app/README.md

 ## Storybook

+Latest Version is 7 as on 9 June 2023.
+But we will say We have used version 6.

 It is playground for UI components, showcase components interactively in an isolated development environment.
 It run outside of React application.
 It provides following capabilities: